AmadorMontiel/AmadorMontiel/README.md

 ## 👋 Hi, I’m @AmadorMontiel
-- 👀 I’m interested in making the user experience the best it can be!
+- 👀 I’m interested in freelancing!
-- 🌱 I’m currently learning mobile Android app development
+- 🌱 I’m currently learning about backend web developement, PeopleSoft products, and SQL!
-- 💞️ I’m looking to collaborate on Java projects and user interface design!
+- 💞️ I’m looking to collaborate on web dev or PeopleSoft troubleshooting.
 - 📫 How to reach me: amontiel92@gmail.com

 <!---